 The following is a summary of the types of practical issues that purchasing businesses must consider before transfer:

 An employer must look at such matters as:

-Information required includes (but not limited to):
+Information required includes (but is not limited to) the following:

 The purpose of this is to work out who may have unfair dismissal/redundancy rights; to identify any illegal workers; to identify any latent Equality Act compliance problems/claims; to work out total potential severance cost; to decide whether harmonisation of terms will be necessary; to decide who will be transferred and who will be opting out.

 The information should include:

 This might include Directors or Senior Executives Service Agreements and benefits/Employment Contracts/Benefits Schemes/Trade Union Agreements/ Employment Policies and Procedures.

 These should be obtained in order to check for any defects/omissions, flexibility in terms of job, place of work, hours of work, restrictive covenants, any changes required, and to understand extent of workforce policies in place.

 This is to understand the extent of potential costs/liabilities post transfer.
 The due diligence exercise is a crucial one.
 On transfer the acquirer takes on al l liabilities associated with the assigned employees and therefore it is important that the business is fully aware of what rights and obligations transfer.